amanoske/Phylactery/README.md

 Using Phylactery, you can store highly sensitive data in semi-untrusted and untrusted locations such as cloud storage protected by the same cryptography used to protect US/NATO TOP SECRET military information.

+The keys for this data are split into **shards** that must be re-assembled within a set quorum to unlock the file's contents.

 ## Installation

 ```bash